MichaelCWalsh7/milestone-project-1/README.md

     -   #### First Time Visitor Goals
         1. As a First Time Visitor, I want to be able to easily understand the purpose of the site and find out more about the creator.
 For example, age, nationality, professional & personal interests.
-        2. As a First Time Visitor, I want to be able to easliy navigate through the site, and have a clear understanding of what the purpose of each page is and where it's most pertinnent information is.
+        2. As a First Time Visitor, I want to be able to easily navigate through the site, and have a clear understanding of what the purpose of each page is and where it's most pertinent information is.
         3. As a First Time Visitor, I want to be able to check the employment status and professionalism of the creator, I also want to locate their social media links to see their followings on social media and determine how trustworthy and legitimate they are.